 </p>

-<p>The <a href="/products/AMASC01/">AMASC01</a> is a fish-eye all-sky camera designed for continuous monitoring of the night sky.
+<p>The <a href="/products/AMASC01/">AMASC01 all-sky camera</a> is a fish-eye all-sky camera designed for continuous monitoring of the night sky.
 Using a fisheye optical system, it captures the entire sky dome and allows long-term recording of transient atmospheric and astronomical phenomena.</p>

 <p>Such cameras are particularly useful for documenting events such as:</p>